 - Bake until the bacon reaches the desired crispness.
 Bake time will depend on the thickness of the bacon and the desired level of crispness.
 Thin, regular cut bacon may cook in as little as 8-12 minutes, while thick-cut bacon will likely take 20-30 minutes.

 - Allow the bacon to rest for approx. 5 minutes.
 The bacon will crisp up as it cools.

 Bacon is incredibly versatile and adds wonderful flavor to so many dishes.
 This spiced rosemary bacon will elevate salads, sandwiches, brunch spreads, and more.

 - Serve with breakfast or brunch.
 Rosemary bacon is delicious in a brunch bowl or on a toast bar.

 - Add to salads like this Halloumi BLT salad, Broccoli and Cauliflower Salad, or Warm Brussels Sprouts Caesar Salad.

-- Layer on sandwiches such as a BLT or this Triple Decker Turkey Club Sandwich.
+- Layer on sandwiches such as this Triple Decker Turkey Club Sandwich.

 - Stir into pasta dishes like Creamy Corn Pasta with Bacon or BLT Pasta Salad with Creamy Dressing.